rhyslwells/Data-Archive/content/pages/ML_Tools.md

 can be determined by the notes in the Data archive.

-The folder structure follows [[Machine Learning Workflow]] for phases.
+The folder structure follows [[Machine Learning Portal]] for phases.

 phase:
 - [[Preprocessing|Preprocess]]